orphan-oss/launch4j-maven-plugin/README.md

 </configuration>
 ```
 By default it will take from `${project.basedir}/src/main/resources/${project.artifactId}-launch4j.xml`.
 Plugin execution goal should be set to `install`.
+It's an optional configuration, you can either use your existing configuration as it was in previous version or use native **Launch4j** [config file](http://launch4j.sourceforge.net/docs.html#Configuration_file) via `<infile>`.

 ## Version notes 1.7.8
 - fixes issue with spaces in path to maven repository on non-Windows systems, see [#27](../../issues/27), [#28](../../issues/28)